nhnguyen98/LISA_LSST_DWDs/README.md

 1. The LISA localization area, delta_omega, is assumed to be expressed in steradians.

-2. The equivalent circular localization radius is an approximation.
-It is used only to define a search region for LSST white dwarfs.
+2. The equivalent circular localization radius is an approximation used to define a search region for LSST white dwarfs.

 3. The HEALPix map is used to identify whether a source lies in a sky pixel containing at least one LSST white dwarf.
-This is not equivalent to a full LSST footprint model.
+This is not equivalent to a full LSST footprint or completeness model.

 4. The label "White dwarfs per HEALPix pixel" represents source counts per HEALPix pixel, not a continuous surface density in units of deg^-2.